Picolab/documentation-is-automation/npm-publish/README.md

 Here's one way to undo a single git commit: `git reset --soft HEAD~ && git reset -- .` You may also need to remove the git tag: `git tag -l` to view your tags, and `git tag -d v1.2.0` to remove one

+If it's too much of a hassle to undo the git stuff, you can try publishing again but increment the patch version.